-Half Day La Boca Neighbourhood Tour
+Half-Day La Boca Neighbourhood Tour

-We will also explore the colourful neighborhood of La Boca, the soul of the city and the place where tango was born.
-This picturesque district sits on the river mouth of the Riachuelo, and is home to the famous Caminito Street, scarcely 100 metres long, yet very much an emblematic post-card of the city.
+We will also explore the colourful neighbourhood of La Boca, the soul of the city and the place where tango was born.
+This picturesque district sits on the river mouth of the Riachuelo, and is home to the famous Caminito Street, scarcely 100 metres long, yet very much an emblematic postcard of the city.
 Designed by the Italian-Argentine artist Benito Quinquela Martín at a disused rail port terminal just beyond the iron cantilevered Puente de la Boca which bridges the river, it is a short yet busy pedestrian alley of brightly-painted houses which cluster above the cobblestones.

 The sheets of corrugated-iron shimmer with glossy blues, reds, yellows and greens and recall the original colours of the leftover paint with which the dockworkers painted their homes in the 19th century.
 Below these precarious structures, a man in a trilby hat and a white silk scarf knotted around his neck intones one of the best-known of all tangos, Caminito, as his fingers rhythmically knead the bandoneon, originally the Genovese version of the accordion.

 Perhaps there will also be a couple of dancers clasped together, lost in the intricately subtle moves that the music demands.
 While in surrounding streets you can buy souvenirs to suit all tastes, in the Caminito street itself there are oil and watercolours for sale, painted by local artists and depicting classic scenes from Buenos Aires life.
-Expect to bargain for these, for not only is the conversation that stems from this a national pastime, it is also considered to be good manners.
+Expect to bargain for these, for not only is the conversation that stems from this a national pastime, but it is also considered to be good manners.
 (B)

 Tango Lessons At Café Tortoni